 Logical consequences are consequences chosen to follow behaviours that violate the acceptable behaviour within a family or other group.
 These consequences are set up to logically follow when a person breaks family rules, values, or acceptable behaviours.
 For example, a young child who throws a toy may be required to take a time-out to calm down and think about his or her behaviour.
 An older child might lose a privilege for unacceptable behaviour.

 Positive consequences reinforce and strengthen a behaviour, while negative consequences help reduce or eliminate a behaviour.
 Learning through experiencing consequences is much more powerful than through a lecture or punishment.
 Using consequences for misbehaviour is an effective teaching method for dealing with behaviour problems in children and teens.

-Author: Healthwise Staff Medical Review: Adam Husney, MD - Family Medicine Thomas M. Bailey, MD, CCFP - Family Medicine Kathleen Romito, MD - Family Medicine Louis Pellegrino, MD - Developmental Pediatrics
+Author: Healthwise Staff Medical Review: Adam Husney MD - Family Medicine Thomas M. Bailey MD - Family Medicine Kathleen Romito MD - Family Medicine Louis Pellegrino MD - Developmental Pediatrics

 Medical Review:Adam Husney MD - Family Medicine & Thomas M. Bailey MD - Family Medicine & Kathleen Romito MD - Family Medicine & Louis Pellegrino MD - Developmental Pediatrics